Phil Jackson: Personal life

 Jackson has five children and eight grandchildren.
 He married his first wife, Maxine, in 1967.
 They divorced in 1972.
 He married his second wife, June, in 1974, but they divorced in 2000.
 He dated Jeanie Buss, the daughter of Lakers owner Jerry Buss, whom he met in 1999.
 The two became engaged in 2013.
 On December 27, 2016, they announced the termination of their engagement in a joint statement on Twitter.

 While he was the coach of the Chicago Bulls, he lived in Bannockburn, Illinois.
 He lived in Playa del Rey, Los Angeles when he was the coach of the Los Angeles Lakers.
 While he was the president of basketball operations of the New York Knicks, he lived in Midtown Manhattan, New York City.
 He currently resides in Flathead Lake, Montana.

 He has 26 hours of graduate study in psychology.

 Jackson said he has used marijuana and LSD in the past.
 In 2010, he said he did not believe that prisons should be filled with people prosecuted for marijuana, but called California's Proposition 19, which would have legalized marijuana, poorly written.

 Jackson is a Deadhead, a fan of the Grateful Dead, and attended some of their concerts in the 1970s and 1990s.

 In a 1990 interview with the Chicago Tribune, Jackson said that he did not care for preachers who browbeat the audience, describing his religious views thusly: "I've always liked the concept of God being beyond anything that the human mind can conceive.
 I think there is a pantheistic-deistic-American Indian combination religion out there for Americans.
 That rings true to me."

 Jackson was diagnosed with prostate cancer in March 2011.
 He informed the Lakers players of this in May, when they were involved in a second-round playoff series against the Mavericks.
 Jackson decided to delay his surgery until after the playoffs.

 In 2020, he was a subject of the documentary miniseries The Last Dance, alongside Michael Jordan, Scottie Pippen, Steve Kerr and Dennis Rodman.

-Jackson no longer watches the NBA, having said in April 2023 that it had become too political, saying, "People want to see sports as non-political."
+In April 2023, Jackson stated that he no longer watches the NBA, saying that it had become too political, saying, "People want to see sports as non-political."